Carlos Moedas

-In March 2021, Moedas announced his candidacy as Mayor of Lisbon in the 2021 local elections, and was elected on 26 September of the same year.
+In March 2021, Moedas announced his candidacy as mayor of Lisbon in the 2021 local elections, and was elected on 26 September of the same year.
+Moedas won reelection to a second term in October 2025.

 Early life and education

 Moedas was born to a communist journalist and a seamstress in Beja, Alentejo, southern Portugal, in 1970.
 He studied at Lisbon University, graduating in 1993 with a degree in Civil Engineering from the Instituto Superior Técnico.
-He spent his final year studying at the ENPC (Paris) via the Erasmus Programme; he was one of the first Portuguese students to undertake an Erasmus exchange.
+He spent his final year studying at the ENPC (Paris) via the Erasmus Programme.
+He was one of the first Portuguese students to undertake an Erasmus exchange.

 Professional career

 After leaving university, Moedas worked as a project manager for the Suez Group in France between 1993 and 1998.
 He then took postgraduate studies at Harvard Business School, graduating in 2000 with the degree of MBA, after which he came back to Europe to work in mergers and acquisitions for Goldman Sachs.
 He then worked at Eurohypo Investment Bank in its Real Estate Investment Banking Division, before returning, in August 2004, to Portugal, when Moedas joined the real estate consulting company Aguirre Newman Portugal (now Savills Portugal) becoming Managing Partner until 2008, when he set up his own investment management company, Crimson Investment Management.